 - Mexican take-out is a cheap and healthy option at Moe’s and Chipotle.
 They offer vegetarian dishes as well as gluten-, hormone-, steroid- and preservative-free options

 - Take-and-bake pizzas have come a long way.
-Papa Murphy’s, Harris Teeter, Kroeger and Whole Foods all offer a range of fresh-made pies you can order in advance and cook at home
+Papa Murphy’s, Harris Teeter, Kroger and Whole Foods all offer a range of fresh-made pies you can order in advance and cook at home

-- See how many of your favorite restaurant options can come to your home via Durham Takeout, Raleigh Takeout of the 919Dine app
+- See how many of your favorite restaurant options can come to your home via the 919Dine app

 - Put a Costco membership on your baby registry, and dive into their fresh-prepared and healthy frozen food options.
 You’ll be getting diapers there soon enough as well